hidny/MikeTsCubeCode/README.md

 Simpler versions of this logic/algorithm can be found in:
 * DFSPolyCubeCounterFixed.java, and
 * DFSPolyCubeCounterFixed2D.java

 TODO: I'll have to explain this in more detail.

-I think it's similar to Redelmeier's algo, so if you understand that algorithm, this one won't be so hard to understand.
+Though the description is different, this algorithm is very similar to Redelmeier's algo, so if you understand that algorithm, this one won't be so hard to understand (and vice-versa).
 (See: https://en.wikipedia.org/wiki/Polyomino#Algorithms_for_enumeration_of_fixed_polyominoes)

-The completely new part of the algo is that once it finds a polycube shape of the desired size, it runs a function that does a 'race' to figure out if the cube and rotation we're using as a starting point for the polycube results is the 'first' time the polycube would be explored by the simple breadth-first-search algorithm.
+The completely new part of the algo is that once it finds a polycube shape of the desired size, it runs a function that does a 'race' to figure out if the cube and rotation we're using as a starting point for the polycube results is the 'first' time the polycube would be explored by this algorithm.
 That may sound impossible, but if you only develop the polycubes in a systematic order that covers all the shapes, and not randomly, there's 'only' 24*N different competitors every time you run the 'race'.
 (24 is the # of symmetries in 3D and N is the number of cubes that could act as a starting point.)

 The space usage is small because it doesn't hold previous configs.
 It's only O(n^3).
 It could even be lower if I really wanted it to be, but space isn't the issue.
 Unfortunately, the time taken is still exponential.